-Code of Conduct & Dress
+Compassionate Code of Conduct

-Please note that the Dharmalaya Institute is an ashram-style centre in a rural village setting, with a commitment to do our best to minimize our harmful impacts on the earth and its inhabitants.
-Accordingly, all guests and volunteers are requested to abide by the appropriate code of conduct and attire:
+The Dharmalaya Institute is an ashram-style centre in a rural village setting, with a commitment to do our best to minimize our harmful impacts on the earth and its inhabitants.
+Accordingly, all guests and volunteers are requested to abide by a compassionate code of conduct and attire:

 - killing or harming other sentient beings (including insects)

 - stealing or selfish indulgence (taking what isn’t freely given)

 - smoking, alcohol, and other intoxicants